 The Pros of Bananas for Dogs

 Magnesium is present in nearly all of your dog’s cells in the body, but it is found in the highest concentrations in the bones and soft tissue.
 Magnesium is used by the body for a wide variety of roles.
-Magnesium fulfils a vital function in hundreds of metabolic functions and is necessary to regulate the electrical balance in your dog’s body.
+Magnesium fulfills a vital function in hundreds of metabolic functions and is necessary to regulate the electrical balance in your dog’s body.
 Low concentrations of magnesium are detrimental to health, and can lead to an irregular heartbeat, muscle spasms, weakness, and depression.

 The Cons of Bananas for Dogs

-While bananas may provide essential vitamins and minerals for your dog that fulfil a variety of important roles within the body, there are some downsides to feeding your dog bananas.
+While bananas may provide essential vitamins and minerals for your dog that fulfill a variety of important roles within the body, there are some downsides to feeding your dog bananas.
 The main downside to feeding your dog bananas is their high sugar content.
 Bananas are packed with fructose, a fruit sugar.
-A dog’s body is not able to breakdown and eliminate sugar in the bloodstream as quickly as humans, which can result in high concentrations of sugar in the blood for a long period of time following the consumption of a food with sugar and can lead to high blood sugar in dogs.
-Because bananas are loaded with fructose, they can present a danger to your dog.
-For this reason, it is important that you only feed your dog’s bananas in moderation.
-This means that you must take into account the size of your dog when deciding on an appropriate portion size.
-While bananas are great for dogs, avoid feeding them an entire banana.
-Instead, use bananas as a treat or reward for your dog.
+A dog’s stomach is not able to breakdown and eliminate sugar in the bloodstream as quickly as humans, which can result in high concentrations of sugar in the blood for a long period of time following the consumption of food with sugar and can lead to high blood sugar in dogs.
+This can also present an issue for your dog’s teeth, as sugar will work to decay the teeth of dogs.

 Although it is rare, there is a possibility that your dog is allergic to bananas.
 This is why it is important to introduce bananas to your dog slowly if your dog has never consumed bananas.
 If you suspect your dog is experiencing an allergic reaction from bananas, you should contact your vet immediately.